hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Add metadata to a server in your compute account.
-You can specify the erver name or ID.
-Optionally, you can an availability zone.
-The metadata should be a comma separated list of name value pairs.
+The metadata should be a comma-separated list of name/value pairs.
+You can specify the server name or ID, or specify an availability zone.

 ###Examples
 Add the specified metadata to the server (if the metadata exists, it is updated):